 Many of the most relevant costs to consider have been mentioned already but to recap some of the major cost areas to consider:

-Usable compute and storage need available to run applications (excluding infrastructure overhead from RAM and CPU cycles for running the stack to RAID storage redundancy overhead)
+- Usable compute and storage need to be available to run applications (excluding infrastructure overhead from RAM and CPU cycles for running the stack to RAID storage redundancy overhead)

 Scale Computing Platform architecture has been designed first and foremost to provide autonomous IT infrastructure that ensures your applications keep running with little intervention even as hardware components fail.

 SC//Platform does this by efficiently pooling existing and new IT infrastructure resources (compute, memory, storage, network) at each location into a self-monitoring and self-healing system that manages application availability and system redundancy automatically.